 At the same time that we’re enhancing and integrating our offerings, we’re also learning how to tell our story better.
 As a result, our business model will become a significant differentiator over time compared to the other supplier options available to our customers and prospects.

 Like most sophisticated companies, our customers are keenly interested in the future of their suppliers.
 They’re still facing significant supply chain challenges.
 In that respect, we’ve got a great story to tell.
 We’re showing them that we’re working hard and smart to do top-notch work.
 We’ve got solid plans to expand the goods and services we provide, backed by a significant level of energy and investment.
 We will be here tomorrow, next month, year, and decade.

 How long it’s taking us to get there keeps me up at night.
 While some marvel at how fast we are moving and developing, I want us to consistently crush it for our customers in terms of quality, value, and the level of technical and customer service we provide.
 We’ve got many people working hard to get us there.

 We are all working together and writing the next chapter of Lawton Standard’s history.
 Step by step, we’re turning our vision for a better metalcasting experience into a reality.

 So what are the next steps on our journey?

 We’re carefully considering several more acquisitions to fill gaps in our product line – additional “menu options,” if you will.
 We’re cautiously weighing what it costs us to acquire additional capacity versus building it.
-We’re keenly aware that when you acquire any company, you also pick up certain headaches.
+We’re keenly aware that when you acquire any company, you also pick up inevitable headaches.
 Thankfully, you also inherit some great people, know-how, and customers.
 We want to enhance our total offering but not create too much drag in the process.

 After the acquisition activity dies down, we’ll turn our attention to improving our infrastructure – making investments in equipment, automation, processes, and other vital areas that will help us continue to improve our quality and productivity.